 infraonlyscheme to be installed first.
 With this scheme, you cannot really compile any LaTeX documents, but it contains the most important utility

 tlmgr(TeX Live Manager).
-At this point, the total size is about 80MB.
+At this point, the total size is less than 1MB (on *nix).

 Then I use

 tlmgrto install a few more commonly used packages (defined in pkgs-custom.txt).
 With these packages, you should be able to compile most R Markdown documents to PDF.
-The total size becomes about 150MB.
+The total size becomes about 61MB.